Thomas-Gottwald/NLP4/README.md

 lemmatizing(text=str(''))
 ```
 <ins>**<span style="font-size:13px;">Input:</span>**</ins>
-text: This parameter is a string, which is going to be split up by the tokenize function
+*text*: This parameter is a string, which is going to be split up by the tokenize function

 <ins>**<span style="font-size:13px;">Output:</span>**</ins>
 The output is a text with lemmas, no words.